-Alan Cooper called Hidden Forest “home” for 27 years, and recently relocated just north of San Antonio.
-His daughter, Lindsay Perkins grew up in Hidden Forest and up until last summer, was raising her family here as well.
-They are committed to keeping your Real Estate values up and the quality of your community as high as possible.
-Over the years, they have helped hundreds of Hidden Forest Buyers and Sellers….
-They are not just somebody’s brother-in-law or friend-of-a-friend, they have dedicated a significant amount of time to fully knowing your neighborhood.
-Alan served on the Hidden Forest Board of Directors from 1994 to 2010, and during that time, he served as the Board President for an unprecedented 14 years.
-They are passionate about this neighborhood!
+At Wakefield Realtors we are committed to keeping your Real Estate values up and the quality of your community as high as possible.
+Over the years, we have helped hundreds of Hidden Forest Buyers and Sellers….
+We are not just somebody’s brother-in-law or friend-of-a-friend, we have dedicated a significant amount of time to fully knowing the neighborhood.
+Some of our staffs kids have gone to hidden forest elementary and we are passionate about this neighborhood!

 If you are beginning to think about buying or selling, please call us or send us an e-mail!